Alexander Gammerman

 Professor, co-Director of Centre for Machine Learning

-Professor Gammerman is a Fellow of the Royal Statistical Society and a Fellow of the Royal Society of Arts.
+Professor Gammerman is a Fellow of the Royal Statistical Society and Fellow of the Royal Society of Arts.
 He chaired and participated in organising committees of many international conferences and workshops on Machine Learning and Bayesian methods in Europe, Russia and in the United States.
 He was also a member of the editorial boards of the Law, Probability and Risk journal (2002-2009) and the Computer Journal (2003-2008).
 He has held visiting and honorary professorships from several universities in Europe and USA.

 download cv